 Android 9.0 Praline

 After taking birth in Belgium, the nuts, chocolate, and sugar-based confection called Praline (pronounced as “prah-leen” or “pray-leen”) diversified itself into American and French versions.
 Both of them having differing add-ons and thus, experience.
-Belgian Pralines were first introduced in 1912; they are also known as Belgian chocolates.
+Belgian Pralines were first introduced in 1912.
+These desserts that start with P are also known as Belgian chocolates.

 Android 9.0 Pandoro